blockchainsllc/in3-docs/docs/api-c.md

 #### in3_flags_type_t

-a list of flags definiing the behavior of the incubed client.
+a list of flags defining the behavior of the incubed client.

 They should be used as bitmask for the flags-property.